MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

 ms.custom: github-actions-azure, devx-track-azurecli, devx-track-azurepowershell, linux-related-content
 ---

-# Use the Azure Login Action with Managed Identity
+# Use the Azure Login action with a managed identity

 On a virtual machine configured for [managed identities](/entra/identity/managed-identities-azure-resources/overview) in Azure, you can sign in [Azure login](https://github.com/marketplace/actions/azure-login) using the managed identity.
 You don't need to manage credentials, as they aren't accessible to you.
-There are two types of managed identities for you to choose: [**System-assigned managed identities**](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#system-assigned-managed-identity) or [**User-assigned managed identities**](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#user-assigned-managed-identity).
+There are two types of managed identities for you to choose: [**system-assigned managed identities**](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#system-assigned-managed-identity) or [**user-assigned managed identities**](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#user-assigned-managed-identity).

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> * Create GitHub secrets for System/User-Assigned Managed Identity
+> * Create GitHub secrets for system/user-assigned managed identity
-> * Set up Azure Login for System/User-Assigned Managed Identity in GitHub Action workflows
+> * Set up Azure Login for system/user-assigned managed identity in GitHub Actions workflows

 > [!NOTE]
 >
-> "Login With Managed Identity" is only supported on GitHub self-hosted runners and the self-hosted runners need to be hosted by Azure virtual machines.
+> Login with managed identity is only supported for self-hosted runners on Azure virtual machines.
+For other users, please refer to [Sign in with OpenID Connect](connect-from-azure-oidc.md) or [Sign in with a service principal and secret](connect-from-azure-secret.md).

 ## Prerequisites